 Kirstyn Norris (B.M., 2017) has been accepted into the graduate program at the University of Illinois, where she will begin her M.M. studies with William Moersch and Ricardo Flores.
 Among other honors, Norris was a winner of the KSU Honors Recital Competition and recipient of a research grant from the K-State Office of Undergraduate Research and Creative Inquiry.

 Craig Archer received his Bachelor's in Music Education from K-State in the spring of 2014.
-He is currently the Beginning Band Director at Fort Riley Middle School.
-Craig is also assisting with drumline, percussion ensemble, and the wind ensembles at Junction City High School.
-He is a member of the worship team at University Christian Church in Manhattan and also performs regularly in various jazz, rock and folk bands in the Manhattan area.
+He is currently the Percussion Instructor at Blue Valley Northwest High School.
+He has been a member of the worship team at University Christian Church in Manhattan and also performs regularly in various jazz, rock and folk bands in Northeast Kansas.

 Ryan R. Laney holds a B.M.E. from The University of Northern Colorado and a M.M. from Kansas State University.
 He writes music designed to be interesting for both the casual listener and the true musician, offering compositions with high audience and performance appeal.
 Ryan's compositional output is primarily focused on percussion solo and ensemble literature with a growing number of works for wind instruments.
 Many of his compositions and arrangements can be heard performed around the world in countries including Brazil, Germany, Sweden, Switzerland, Mexico, Thailand, Italy, Japan, China, South Korea, Belgium, Russia, and across the USA.
 Ryan is a member of the Percussive Arts Society, The National Association for Music Education, a Percussion Music Online Official Composer, and is currently Director of Bands at Broomfield High School in Broomfield, Colorado.